armory/docs/content/en/managed-spin/_index.md

 ## Architecture

 Armory Enterprise Spinnaker runs in the customer's cloud.
-To successfully manage your environment, there are a few shared services that will be accessed by both Armory and the customer's VPC.
+To successfully manage your environment, there are a few shared services that are be accessed by both Armory and the customer's VPC.
 All network traffic is encrypted.

 {{< figure src="/images/managed/managed-architecture.png">}}